raymondji/commitstack/README.md

 ## How does `git stack` compare to other stacking tools?

 There are two main areas where `git stack` differs from most existing tools:
 - `git stack` is designed to be as minimal as possible, and to hopefully feel like native Git CLI subcommand.
-It works with existing Git concepts and functionality (like `--update-refs`), and unlike most stacking tools, it's stateless.
-Instead, `git stack` works by automatically inferring stacks from the structure of your commits, so there's no state that can get out of sync with Git.
+It works with existing Git concepts and functionality (like `--update-refs`), and unlike most stacking tools, it's stateless. `git stack` works by automatically inferring stacks from the structure of your commits, so there's no state that can get out of sync with Git.
 - `git stack` integrates with both Gitlab and Github.
 I was surprised to find most of the [popular](https://graphite.dev/) [stacking](https://github.com/aviator-co/av) [tools](https://github.com/gitbutlerapp/gitbutler) only support Github.
 Besides `git stack`, other options with Gitlab support include [git-town](https://github.com/git-town/git-town), [git-spice](https://github.com/abhinav/git-spice) and the new [`glab stack`](https://docs.gitlab.com/ee/user/project/merge_requests/stacked_diffs.html) CLI command.

 ## Limitations